Spasenija Pata Marković

-Spasenija Pata Marković (Serbian Cyrillic: Спасенија Пата Марковић; Belgrade, Principality of Serbia, 31 December 1881 - Belgrade, Yugoslavia, 1974) was a Serbian cookbook author.
+Spasenija Pata Marković (Serbian Cyrillic: Спасенија Пата Марковић; 31 December 1881 – 1974) was a Serbian cookbook author.
 She is considered the author of the most extensive collection of culinary recipes written in Serbia.
-This cookbook was published in 1939 under the title My Chef, and was later better known as Pata's Chef.
+This cookbook was published in 1939 under the title My Cookbook, and was later better known as Pata's Cookbook.
 In 1956, the publishing house Narodna knjiga published Veliki narodni kuvar based on her original cookbook, which by that time had about 20 editions.
 The introduction to this new edition reads: "This book is based on the famous book My Cookbook, which was published by the newspaper Politika before the war, and edited by Spasenija Pata Marković."
-The "Great National Chef" contains all the recipes of the pre-war edition of the mentioned book, with some other tips.
+The "Great National Cookbook" contains all the recipes of the pre-war edition of the mentioned book, with some other tips.

 Some historians rank Marković among the first learned women in Serbia to fight for equal rights for both women and men among all strata of society.

 Early life

 Marković was born as Spasenija Djurić on 31 December 1881.
-Pata's father, Dimitrije Đurić, was a general, Minister of War and a member of the Serbian Academy of Sciences, while her mother Persida was the daughter of Dimitrije Matić, doctor of philosophy, Minister of Justice and Education, and a member of the Serbian Literary Society.
+Pata's father, Dimitrije Đurić, was a general, Minister of War and a member of the Serbian Academy of Sciences, while her mother Persida was the daughter of Dimitrije Matić, Minister of Justice and Education, and a member of the Serbian Literary Society.
 Marković received first-class upbringing and education: she was educated in Vienna, where she graduated from a famous school for housewives and became an excellent cook, and in addition to the skills of running a household, she also acquired top manners of communication in society.

 Upon her return from Vienna, Spasenija married infantry major Đorđe Ristić and had two children with him: daughter Ljubica, born in 1902, and son Dušan, born in 1904 (Pata's son Dušan was a cavalry major and was killed by the Germans in Banjica in 1943).
 She later married physician Zoran Marković.
 In the period after the Second World War, she lived surrounded by her family.
 She died in Belgrade in 1974.